WMD-group/polytype/README.md

 # Perovskite Polytype Predictions

-Polytypism, which is ubiquitous in oxide perovskites, also shows up in lead halide perovskites.
-Polytype structures have been experimentally observed using TEM recently and its influence on the carrier performance was also characterised (details can be found from the bottom reference papers).
-There are fansinating electronic and ionic phenomena to be expected in these materials.
-Typical lead halide polytypes can be seen from this figure:
+Polytypism, which is ubiquitous in oxide perovskites, also shows up in halide perovskites.
+Polytype structures have been experimentally observed using a variety of techniques and their influence on carrier performance has also been characterised (details can be found in the bottom reference papers).
+There are fascinating electronic and ionic phenomena to be expected in these materials.

+Typical halide polytypes are illustrated here:

 ![all_polytype_F1](https://user-images.githubusercontent.com/25340554/129134302-8d062153-55fe-4c4a-b642-4abf76af5481.png)